pivotal-cf/docs-pks/vsphere-nsxt-om-config.hbs.md

     * **Ephemeral Datastore Names (comma delimited)**: The names of the datastores that store ephemeral VM disks deployed by {{ vars.platform_name }}.
     * **Persistent Datastore Names (comma delimited)**: The names of the datastores that store persistent VM disks deployed by {{ vars.platform_name }}.

-    <p class="note"><strong>Note</strong>: The vSphere datastore type must be Datastore.
-Tanzu Kubernetes Grid Integrated Edition does not support the use of vSphere Datastore Clusters with or without Storage DRS.
+    <p class="note"><strong>Note</strong>: The vSphere datastore type must be Datastore. {{  vars.product }} does not support the use of vSphere Datastore Clusters with or without Storage DRS.
 For more information, see <a href="https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere/7-0/vsphere-monitoring-and-performance-7-0/monitoring-inventory-objects/overview-performance-charts/datastores.html">Datastores and Datastore Clusters</a> in the vSphere documentation.</p>

 1. For Networking, select **NSX Networking**.